daattali/beautiful-jekyll/_posts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 | 8 hosts     | 12 hosts      |
 | $235,824    | $234,312      |

-**Outcome Scenario B: With a higher core density, single socket servers are much more cost efficient as you leverage more VMware (socket base licensed) products.**
+**Outcome Scenario B: With a higher core density, single socket servers are much more cost efficient as you license more cores at once with the VMware (socket base licensed) products.**

 ## Conclusion